mdx-workshop/mdx-submissions21/paper.md

 In the second phase, other linear layers are applied to generate the final output.
 Even if each fully connected layers downsample the internal space, this architecture still consumes many parameters.
 It seems that it contains too many connections between two phases because a connection exists for each pair of different latent sources.
-Although such connections might be helpful for separation enabling active communication between sub-modules, it might disturb utilizing the model in the real-time environment.
+Although such connections might be helpful for separation enabling active communication between sub-modules, it may be computationally difficult to use this model in real-time environment.
 Therefore, we focus on this point and explore the methods for lightening the model's parameters and maintaining the performance.

 ![Figure 1.
 Comparison the original LaSAFT block and proposed LightSAFT block.